-The dependence of influenza activities on weather conditions in the Province (meteorological station for the city of Novi Sad) during the investigation period is shown in Figure 4.
-During three influenza seasons (2011/12, 2012/13, and 2014/15), the highest number of confirmed influenza infections was registered during March.
-The average monthly temperature (October-April, 2010-15) was between -4.9°C and 13.6°C, and average values of rainfall in the same period were 1.3-82.8 mm.
-These data show that the average monthly temperature and average rainfall do not have any significant correlation with the number of influenza-positive cases ($\rho = -0.04214$ vs. $\rho = -0.01545$; p > 0.05, respectively).
+The dependence of the influenza activities on weather conditions in the Province (meteorological station city of Novi Sad) during investigation period is shown in Figure 4a and 4b.
+During three influenza seasons (2011/12,2012/13 and 2014/15), the highnumber of confirmed influenza infections was registered during March.
+The average monthly temperature (October-April, 2010-15) was between -4.9 °C and 13.6 °C, and average values of rainfall in the same period were between 1.3 and 82.8 mm.
+These data shows that the average monthly temperature and average rainfall do not have any significant correlation with the number of influenza-positive cases (ρ =0.04214 vs ρ =-0.01545; p>0.05, respectively).